yosephdev/quizzy/README.md

 - **Responsive Header**: A header that adjusts to the device's screen size, ensuring a consistent experience across different devices.
 - **Interactive Navigation Menu**: Navigation is smooth and intuitive, working well on both desktop and mobile devices.
 - **Welcome Section**: Provides a warm introduction and sets the stage for the quiz experience.
-- **Category Selection**: Allows users to choose from a range of topics, making the quiz experience diverse and customizable.
+- **Category Selection**: Users can choose from a range of topics, making the quiz experience diverse and customizable.
+- **Dynamic Quiz Interface**: The quiz adapts based on the selected category, with a smooth transition between questions.
+- **Instant Feedback Mechanism**: Users receive immediate feedback on their answers, enhancing the interactive experience.
+- **Score Tracking**: The app accurately tracks and displays the user's score throughout the quiz.

 ## Work-in-Progress Features

-- **Real-Time Quiz Interaction**: Some feedback mechanisms are in place, with plans to make this instant and more interactive.
-- **User Interface**: The current UI is clean and navigable, with ongoing enhancements to improve user engagement.
+- **User Interface Improvements**: Ongoing enhancements to improve user engagement and interactivity.
-- **Accessibility**: Efforts have been made to adhere to WCAG guidelines, with ongoing work to increase the app's accessibility.
+- **Accessibility Enhancements**: Continuous efforts to adhere to WCAG guidelines and increase the app's accessibility.

 ## Planned Features

 - **Leaderboards**: To introduce a competitive edge and motivate users to improve.
-- **Social Sharing**: To enable users to share scores and challenge friends, increasing the app's reach.
+- **Social Sharing**: Enabling users to share scores and challenge friends, thereby increasing the app's reach.

 ## Reflections and Challenges Encountered